mswarasi/General-MultiplexBayes/README.md

 # General-Framework-for-Prevalence-Estimation

-This repository provides R programs (and associated FORTRAN DLL's) of the article titled, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
-A user-friendly R function "multDiseaseBayes" is provided to fit the proposed estimation methods, Bayesian estimation and maximum a posteriori (MAP) estimation, for any group testing algorithms involving multiplex assays.
-For efficient execution, compute-intensive parts of the program are written in FORTRAN and called from R through three DLL files, gbbstwodisgen.dll, mapacrtwodgen.dll, and ytiltwodbayes.dll, which work in a 64-bit R package.
-The R function with documentation and illustrative examples is  provided in the file: MainProgram.R
+This repository provides R programs of the article, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
+An R function "multDiseaseBayes" is provided to fit the proposed Bayesian estimation method and maximum a posteriori (MAP) estimation method, which can accommodate ANY group testing data involving multiplex assays and provide cost-effective estimates for the prevalence of multiple diseases.  in the file "MainProgram.R"

 MainProgram.R - file that consists of the main R function combining the R subfunctions and FORTRAN subroutines.
+Documentation with illustrative (simulation) examples is also provided.

 SupportPrograms.txt - file that consists of standalone, executable R functions.

-Note: The DLL files, gbbstwodisgen.dll, mapacrtwodgen.dll, and ytiltwodbayes.dll, are combiled subroutines written in a FORTRAN 95 compiler.
+Note: For efficient execution, compute-intensive parts of the program are written in FORTRAN 95 and called from R through three DLL files, gbbstwodisgen.dll, mapacrtwodgen.dll, and ytiltwodbayes.dll, which work in a 64-bit R package.